EvanRamseyC/Automated-Directory-Archiver/ExeTutorial.md

-If you want to run this script without command prompt, you can download the zip file the exe zip file.
-This will let you run the script off command prompt.
+How to run without python.
 Step 1.
-Download the Automated-Directory-Archiver-main-exe zip and unzip wherever you want.
-This will give you a build directory, dist directory, and an inputfile.txt.
+Download the Automated-Directory-Archiver-main-exe.zip and unzip wherever you want.
+This will give you a build directory, dist directory, and an inputfile.txt for custom use and multiple preset input files.

 Step 2.
 Go to your inputfile and replace *Insert year here* with the year you are working on.